ingresso-group/slate/source/includes/_purchase.md

 (TODO: finish)
 ```

 This section describes how to purchase on credit.
-This is for partner using this
-option: **Option 1a (on credit): you take payment using a payment provider of your own choosing.**

 Parameter | Description
 --------- | -----------